hodyroff/scs-training/Virtualization/Support.md

         * Without any throttling, evil users might also cause a large load on your control plane (API), so the API response times for legit customers may deteriorate
     - In practice, you still want to get rid of evil customers and help your legit customers to secure their environment to avoid reputational damage
         * And of course you want your bills to be paid
+    - Obviously, your public images and configuration advice should be suitable to keep your customers secure.
 * Providing transparency to your customers in case of security incidents may help to (re)establish trust
     - This is best practice and the SCS community may support you in the right way to publish root cause analysis
 * You will want to have some DoS/DDoS protection in front of the OpenStack API and the public network used by VMs, so you can protect yourself and your customers